About SEM Software

 There are several main points to be made about the software programs that can be used for performing SEM.

 (1) There are quite a few software programs currently available for performing structural equation modeling.
-The first of the widely used programs of this sort was LISREL, which as of this writing is in its eighth generation.
+The first of the widely used programs of this sort was LISREL, which as of this writing is still available.
 A number of other programs are also available including EQS, Amos, CALIS (a module of SAS), SEPATH (a module of Statistica), and Mplus.
-There is also a module in R, which is available for free.
+There are also two packages in R, lavaan and "sem", which are of course available for free.

 (2) New users of SEM inevitably wish to know which of these programs is best.
 One point in this regard is that most of these programs are updated fairly frequently, making any description I might give of the limitations of a program potentially out of date.
 Another point to make is that different individuals prefer different features.
 Some want the software that will allow them to get started most quickly, others want the software with the most capabilities, still others want the software that is freely available to them.